9. Old River Lea Barbel Project

 - Improve river function and sustainability

 Barbel is a fish species native to the River Lea and is a good indicator of river health.
-Their diverse habitat requirements mean that if the river supports a self-sustaining barbel population, it will also provide the habitats needed by wider biodiversity that should be present within the river.
+Their varied habitat requirements mean that if the river supports a self-sustaining barbel population, it will also provide the habitats needed by wider biodiversity that should be present within the river.

 Barbel is also an important fish for angling; the River Lea is a historic site for barbel fishing and is mentioned in Isaak Walton's iconic 18th century book 'The Compleat Angler'.